How Brain Tumors Are Diagnosed and Treated

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-Chemotherapy can be considered before or after surgery depending on the brain tumor type and grade.
-See cancer drugs approved by the U.S. FDA for use in brain tumors.
+Chemotherapy can be considered before or after surgery, depending on the brain tumor type and grade.
+See the cancer drugs approved by the U.S. FDA for use in brain tumors.

 - What treatment options are available?

 - What is the standard treatment for my tumor type?

 - Are there clinical trials available for my tumor type?